On this site, I am creating a resource that will help you to learn the following languages:

 - Ks.
 Rodzaju (Genesis)

 - Ks.
 Wyjścia (Exodus)

 - Ks.
 Powtórzonego Prawa (Deuteronomy)

-I would like to express my hope that these notes in some way assist Friulians and Poles born abroad to reacquire their ancestral language by way of a reading of the Bible.
-Friulian and Polish each present their own challenges to the learner (for the first, an almost complete lack of resources; for the second, a higher level of difficulty), but there is not much that the human mind cannot come to grips with after sufficient time and focus.
+It is my hope that these notes in some way assist Friulians and Poles born abroad to reacquire their ancestral language by way of a reading of the Bible.
+Friulian and Polish each present their own challenges to the learner (for the first, an almost complete lack of resources; for the second, a higher level of difficulty), but there is not much with which the human mind cannot come to grips after sufficient time and focus.

 Use the index to find your way about the site.
 To be notified of new posts when they are published, subscribe by email.
 On your desktop, the subscription box is in the right-hand sidebar; on your mobile device, it is in the footer section below (click on the three dots to expand the page).